 Treatment is targeted to symptoms, or to organs involved, and to influencing the fibrosis of the skin and other connective tissues.

-Renal crisis will be encountered by a small number of patients only; angiotensin-converting enzyme inhibitors reduce the likelihood of renal failure, dialysis, and death from this complication.
+Renal crisis will be encountered by a small number of patients only; ACE inhibitors reduce the likelihood of renal failure, dialysis, and death from this complication.

 Systemic sclerosis (a type of scleroderma) is an autoimmune connective tissue disease characterized by the production of autoantibodies (e.g., antinuclear antibody, anticentromere antibody, and antitopoisomerase I antibody) and the overproduction of collagen, which causes fibrosis of the skin and organs as well as vasculopathy with Raynaud phenomenon and obliteration of blood vessels.